 So what is diastasis recti?

-- Diastasis recti is the partial or complete separation of the rectus abdominis, or “six-pack” muscles, which meet at the midline of your stomach.
+Diastasis recti is the partial or complete separation of the rectus abdominis muscles, or “six-pack” muscles, which meet at the midline of your stomach.

-- A diastasis can occur anywhere along the midline, around, above, or below the belly button.
+A diastasis recti can occur anywhere along the midline, around, above, or below the belly button.
 It can appear as a gap, protrusion, or dome on the belly.

 What’s the big deal?

 Diastasis recti can contribute to back pain, bloating, distended belly, organ prolapse, constipation, and incontinence due to a lack of support of your internal organs and pelvic floor.